EIT Regional Innovation Scheme (EIT RIS)

 The EIT Regional Innovation Scheme (EIT RIS) is the EIT Community’s outreach scheme.
 The scheme enables the transfer of good practices and know-how from the EIT’s unique approach to boosting innovation.
 The EIT Regional Innovation Scheme was introduced in 2014 to share good practices and experience emerging from EIT Community activities and to widen participation in our activities across Europe.

-The EIT enhances Europe’s ability to innovate through ‘Knowledge Triangle Integration’, strengthening cooperation between partners in business, higher education, and research working together in the EIT’s Innovation Communities (also known as KICs – Knowledge and Innovations Communities).
+The EIT enhances Europe’s ability to innovate through ‘Knowledge Triangle Integration’, strengthening cooperation between partners in business, higher education, and research working together in the EIT’s Innovation Communities.
 The EIT RIS opens up the activities of our Innovation Communities to innovators that are not partners, by providing targeted support to individuals and organisations to take part in and benefit from our Innovation Communities’ activities, services and programmes.

 The objective of the EIT RIS is to contribute to boosting the ability to innovate of countries and regions in Europe that belong to the groups of so-called ‘modest and moderate’ innovators (according to the European Innovation Scoreboard).